AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

 ```

 ### Find books that are labelled: `find-label`
-Returns all books in the saved book list that stored under specific label.
+Returns all books in the saved book list that stored under a specific label.
 The keyword is not case-sensitive.

 Format: `find-label [KEYWORD]`